Astor Piazzolla Airport

 The airport was named after Brigadier General Bartolomé de la Colina, one of the founders of the Argentine Air Force.
-In August 2008 it was renamed in honour of composer and musician Ástor Piazzolla, who was born in Mar del Plata.
+In August 2008 it was renamed in honour of composer and musician Astor Piazzolla, who was born in Mar del Plata.

 The airport covers an area of 436 ha and is operated by Aeropuertos Argentina 2000.
 The present terminal building was constructed in 1978 for the FIFA World Cup.
 In 1994 the terminal was expanded for the Pan American Games.
 Aeropuertos Argentina 2000 took over airport operation in October 1998.